Object ID

 Object Description

-Cross stiched pannel.
-Colorful panel of thread on an open knit backing.
-Depicts horsedrawn carriage and group of people following a flying woman.
-Greek writing at top.
-The flying woman is encircled by the moon and is wearing a pink dress with yellow and pink flowers in her hands.
-The horses pulling the carriage are brown, and there is a brown line going all the way through the panel at this point.
-Above ther horses, there is a cherub holding a bouquet of pink and red flowers.
-In front of the cherub, the sky is dark blue, while behind the cherub it is yellow.
-The man driving the carriage is wearing a blue flowing cape.
-There are seven women holding hands surrounding the carriage.
-They are all wearing different colored dresses of blue, pink, red, purple, and green.
+A cross-stitched panel of colorful thread on an open knit backing.
+The embroidery depicts a horse-drawn carriage and a group of people following a flying woman.
+There is Greek writing at the top.
+The flying woman, the goddess Aurora (Persona of the dawn), is encircled by the moon and is wearing a pink dress with yellow and pink flowers in her hands.
+The horses pulling the carriage are brown.
+There is a brown line running through the panel.
+Above the horses is a cherub, assumily Phosphorus the ancient personification of the Morning Star.
+The cherub is holding a torch and dressed in a pink cloth.
+The sky is dark blue, while behind the cherub it is yellow.
+The man driving the carriage, the god of the sun Helios, is wearing a blue flowing cape.
+There are seven women, the persona of the hours, holding hands surrounding the carriage.
+Each of the seven women is wearing a different colored dress: blue, pink, red, purple, and green.
 The entire picture has a brown border, with a purple border at the top.

 Origin